-Goal Setting for Kids: A list of steps for teachers to take when teaching children to reflect and set goals, using the 3 stars and a wish approach.
+Goal Setting for Kids: A list of steps for teachers to take when teaching children to reflect and set goals, using the three stars and a wish approach.

 Goal Setting For Kids

 As teachers, we all want our students to succeed in life, right?
 RIGHT!
-We want our students to be effective problem solvers.
+We want our students to be competent problem solvers.
 We want them to set goals and ACHIEVE them.
-Teaching children to reflect and set goals is an important lesson that needs to be taught starting at a young age.
+Teaching children to reflect and set goals is an important lesson that should begin at a young age.

 Why is Goal Setting for Kids Important?

 It can be frustrating when a child doesn’t try hard enough when you see the potential.
-We try to encourage them to try harder or care, with little result.
+We try to encourage them to work harder or care, with little result.
 Is there a solution?
 One thing you can do is teach them how to set goals and achieve them, one step at a time.
 Setting goals and working towards them teaches children perseverance.
-This is an important skill in life and one that they will need along the way.
+This practice is an essential skill in life and one that they will need along the way.

 How to Teach Goal Setting for Kids